ddev/ddev-contrib/docker-compose-services/blackfire/README.md

 When you want to use the cli client, there are several ways to use it.
 There is no real difference between the container-based approaches, but the command you need to type in differ.
 Pick the approach that suits best your needs.

-### Configure before use
+### Configure blackfire before use

 Before you can use the cli client, you need to configure it with the client credentials blackfire.io provides for the used account.
 You will find those at [the credentials page](https://blackfire.io/my/settings/credentials) after logging into your blackfire.io account.
-Run `blackfire configure`, which will ask for the input values.
+Run `blackfire config`, which will ask for your Client ID and Client Token values.
 This works for each of the following usage versions, only the prefix you use will differ depending on the recipient.

 ### On your host system